HOME MEDICINE CABINET

 This is where you get the largest number of similar products and the highest time pressure.
 Syrups, drops, suppositories, thermometer, dressings, seasonal items.
 On top of that, the children’s section has to be clearly separate from adult products.

-That is why families most often value the combination of scanner, alerts and pediatric classification.
+That is why families most often value the combination of scanner, alerts and paediatric classification.
 It does not shorten the path to a diagnosis.
 It shortens the path to order.

-In that scenario, a list of medicines in your phone plus family sharing make a huge difference.
-A single view tidies up the conversations and reduces improvisation.
+In that scenario, a list of medicines on your phone plus family sharing makes a huge difference.
+A single view makes conversations clearer and reduces improvisation.

 A home with more than one cabinet